-for each variable in returns every BarObject (i.e. an object within a bar) in the selection.
+for each variable in returns every BarObject (which is an object within a bar) in the selection.

 for each type variable in produces each object of type type in the selection.
-Note that if the selection is a system selection (i.e. surrounded by a double purple box in Sibelius) then objects in the system staff will be returned in such a loop.
+Note that if the selection is a system selection (which is surrounded by a double purple box in Sibelius) then objects in the system staff will be returned in such a loop.